ngtranthanhtoan/business-301-executive-leadership/README.md

 - [Back Matter](executive_leadership_301_back_matter.md)

 ## Templates
-Editable templates are available in the [`templates/`](templates/) directory.
+Templates are embedded in the relevant chapters.
 These include tools like Executive Charter, Decision Rights Map, and more, referenced throughout the book.

 ## How to Read
 - View in a Markdown viewer or GitHub for hyperlinks and navigation.